joebarresi/DishDive/README.md

-This project is to be the app for all things cooking.
+---- This has since been archived in favor of using a private repo ---- This project is to be the app for all things cooking.
 It's a fork of a react-native tiktok with filling in missing implementations.

 ## Setup & Usage